vispower/teamplatform-api/file.md

         {
           "filename": "Renamed.avi"
         }

+        PUT /workspaces/1/files/2
+        {
+          "filename": "Renamed Folder"
+        }

-Folder can also be renamed by setting `filename` to folder's name - which is the last bit of path.
-This `filename` parameter should not contain `/` in it.
+`filename` parameter should not contain `/` in it.
 Server will just ignore the update request if `filename` contains `/`.
 If you rename the workspace's root folder name, the workspace title will update accordingly.
 Server will respond `200 Ok` with updated JSON if the renaming was successful.

+You can't rename file or folder to existing file or folder name inside the same parent folder like any other file systems (Server will return `400 Bad Request`).

+If our server returns `409 Conflict`, it means that current operation cannot be done at this moment because there's other process trying to modify the same resource.
+The process will usually complete in a few seconds, but can be long as a minute depending on the size of the workspace's folder/file structure (if the workspace has thousands of files).

-We currently doesn't support more file operation features like move or copy.
+We currently doesn't support more file operation features like move or copy for the API.

 Delete, Undelete and Purge file
 -------------